 Are we the right place to go?

-We are facing an unprecedented workload during COVID yet we need to ensure we are talking to those who really need our advice.
+We are facing an unprecedented workload post COVID and we need to ensure we are talking to those who really need our advice.

 Unfortunately a lot of people are turning to us because other services are busy.
 That is overloading us.